iTwin/itwinjs-core/test-apps/display-performance-test-app/src/frontend/README.md

 * -pat  - pattern geometry is hidden
 * -wt   - non-zero lines are displayed using weight 0
 * -sty  - line styles are not used
-* -trn  - element transparency is used
+* -trn  - element transparency is not used
 * -fll  - the fills on filled elements are not displayed
 * -txt  - do not display texture maps for material assignments; only use material color for display
 * -mat  - geometry with materials draws as if it has no material
-* +vsE  - visible edges in shaded render mode are hidden
+* +vsE  - visible edges in shaded render mode are visible
-* +hdE  - hidden edges in shaded render mode are hidden
+* +hdE  - hidden edges in shaded render mode are visible
-* +scL  - source lights in spatial models are not used
+* +scL  - source lights in spatial models are used
-* +cmL  - camera (ambient, portrait, flashbulb) lights are not used
+* +cmL  - camera (ambient, portrait, flashbulb) lights are used
-* +slL  - source lights in spatial models are not used
+* +slL  - source lights in spatial models are used
-* +shd  - shadows are hidden
+* +shd  - shadows are visible
 * -clp  - clip volume is not applied
-* +con  - construction class geometry is hidden
+* +con  - construction class geometry is visible
 * +mno  - all graphics are drawn in a single color
 * +noG  - ignore geometry maps
 * +bkg  - display background maps